Categories

 Adventures in Compliance

-Adventures in Compliance: The Novels – A Study in Scarlet, Introduction to Compliance Lessons
+Adventures in Compliance: Investigate Lessons from A Study in Scarlet

-In this new season of Adventures in Compliance, host Tom Fox will explore the Sherlock Holmes novels in depth.
-Over the course of this season, Tom will do so in a four-part series.
+In this new season of Adventures in Compliance, host Tom Fox takes a deep dive into the Sherlock Holmes novels.
+Throughout this season, Tom will thoroughly explore each novel in a four-part series.
 The four novels we will consider from the ethics and compliance perspective are A Study in Scarlet, The Sign of Four, The Hound of the Baskervilles, and The Valley of Fear.
+We begin with A Study in Scarlet for our new season’s first offering.
+In Part 3, Tom deeply dives into the investigative lessons learned from the story.

 Highlights include: